michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0070.md

 - adj: of or relating to a focus
 - adj: having or localized centrally at a focus
 ### Family
-focal: bifocal, focalise, focalize+;focalise: focalisation, focalised, focalises, focalising;focalize: focalization, focalized, focalizes, focalizing
+- focal: bifocal, focalise, focalize+
+- focalise: focalisation, focalised, focalises, focalising
+- focalize: focalization, focalized, focalizes, focalizing
 ### Examples
 - Seven barges were used to launch the pyrotechnics, and the iconic bridge served as a focal point for the show.
 - The programming connects practicing artist volunteers with residents and provides a dance center that’s the focal point for a burgeoning arts district.